By Walter McDonald, Founder, The Institute for Dealer Development

 Required Texts: 8 Volume “Master’s Program in Dealer Management” by Walter J. McDonald.
 Many of the exercises, readings and program activities are in these essential textbooks.
 You must have a set in order to participate in this training activity.

 Additional Recommended Texts:

-Tuition for 16 module personalized, private distance learning management training program including the 7 volume Master’s Program in Dealer Management book set by Walter McDonald.
-US $995.00
+Tuition for 16 module personalized, private distance learning dealer management training program including the 8 volume Master’s Program in Dealer Management book set by Walter McDonald.
+US $1,295.00

-Tuition for 16-module personalized, private distance learning management training program including the 7 volume Master’s Program in Dealer Management book set by Walter McDonald.
-US $1,295.00.
+Tuition for 16-module personalized, private distance learning OEM management training program including the 8 volume Master’s Program in Dealer Management book set plus the newly released 507 page Dealer Development: The OEM Regional (Sales and Product Support) Management Guide by Walter McDonald, US $1,495.00.

 “The completion of Walter's dealer management training program will be like adding ten years of experiential knowledge to your middle management team.
 There will be a significant increase in dealer financial performance when these practices are put into play.”

 "These are the only independent dealer operations manuals dedicated specifically to the materials handling lift truck industry we are aware of.
 Walt has collected over forty years of dealership ‘best practices’ and assembled them into a series of easy-to-follow workbooks.”